AdamStankovich/KeruptBot/README.md

 }
  ```
 ## Initializing the IRC bot:
- -  Once the file is set up appropriately with the users personal information and commands, get osu!bot running by entering the following into the terminal:
+ -  Once the file is set up appropriately with the users personalized information and commands, osu!bot can be initialized with the following command:
  ```
  node app.js
  ```